Graduate Students in German

 Tobias Ludwig

 Tobias grew up in Melsungen, Germany, and graduated from the University of Kassel in 2022 with a Bachelor of Education in Economics, Business Education, and English.
-Currently, Tobias is pursuing a German M.A. at the University of Alabama as a scholar of the Verband der Deutsch-Amerikanischen Clubs and a master’s at the University of Kassel.
-At UA, Tobias lives in the German House and serves as its director, which supports cultural exchange and communication for undergraduate students interested in German.
-With his teaching background in vocational schools, Tobias tutors UA students learning German as a second language.
-Outside of school, Tobias enjoys going to the gym, watching sports events, and reading non-fiction books on all kinds of subjects.
+Currently, Tobias is pursuing a German M.A. at the University of Alabama as a scholar of the Verband der Deutsch-Amerikanischen Clubs, and a master’s at the University of Kassel.
+With his teaching background in vocational schools, Tobias teaches UA students learning German as a second language.
+He also served as the German House director in the fall of 2022 and the spring of 2023 where he supported cultural exchange and communication for undergraduate students interested in German.
+Tobias’ research interest is focused on Business German and Languages for Specific Purposes.
+Outside of school, Tobias enjoys going to the gym, playing pickleball, watching sports events, and reading non-fiction books on all kinds of subjects.

 Page of 0